 Common Whitetail Skimmer (Libellula lydia)

-Detailing the identifying qualities of the Common Whitetail Skimmer, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Common Whitetail Skimmer.

 Updated: 2/22/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org